DaanDeMeyer/reproc/README.md

 mkdir third-party
 cd third-party
 git submodule add https://github.com/DaanDeMeyer/reproc.git
-# Optionally checkout a specific commit.
-This is usually a commit that
+# Checkout a specific commit.
+This is usually a commit that corresponds to a
-# corresponds to a Github release.
+# Github release.
 cd reproc
-git checkout 41f90d0
+git checkout 41f90d0 # Replace with latest commit or release tag cd ../..
-cd ../..
 # Commit the result
-git add third-party
-git commit -m "Added reproc as a Git submodule"
+git add .gitmodules third-party git commit -m "Added reproc as a Git submodule"
 ```

+The repository now has to be cloned with `git clone --recursive` instead of the
+usual `git clone` to make sure all git submodules are pulled in as well.
+`git submodule update --init` can be used to clone the git submodule in existing
+clones.

+We recommend against tracking the master branch when using git submodules
+(instead of tracking a specific commit).
+This will result in the latest commit
+being pulled in each time the submodule is cloned or updated.
+This can easily
+lead to a different commits of reproc being used in separate clones which could
+result in errors.

+Updating the submodule is as simple as going into the submodule's root
+directory, running `git checkout master` followed by `git pull` and checking out
+the commit/release you want to update to.

 If you're not using git you can download a zip/tar of the source code from
 Github and manually put the code in a third-party directory.
 To update you